Text2VR/.github/profile/README.md

 From a single text prompt to an interactive VR scene.

-Text2VR is a research-driven monorepo that turns natural language descriptions into VR-ready 3D environments and assets, combining panorama generation, asset extraction, 3D reconstruction, and VR deployment.
+Text2VR is a research-driven system that turns natural language descriptions into VR-ready 3D environments and assets, combining panorama generation, asset extraction, 3D reconstruction, and VR deployment in a single pipeline.

 ---

 ## Overview

-Text2VR is organized as a **single repository**:
+The organization currently maintains a **single main repository**:

 - **Repository**: `Text2VR/Text2VR`
-  – Contains the LangGraph-based backend pipeline (`app/`, microservice folders)
+  – LangGraph-based backend pipeline (`app/`, microservice clients, workflows)
-  – Contains the React frontend (`src/`)
+  – React + TypeScript frontend (`src/`)
-  – Contains service directories (panorama, segmentation, inpainting, 3D generation) and training/checkpoint folders
+  – Service directories for panorama, segmentation, inpainting, and 3D generation
+  – Docker Compose configuration and pretrained checkpoint folders

 High-level system architecture (see the main repo for full details):